Bouvet-deler/kubernetes-workshop/README.md

 ### Improve the deployment

 In this step we will improve the deployment and get closer to best practices.
-The two big problems with this deployment are that data is being stored the pod's local storage, which means that if the pod is deleted all the data is lost.
+The two big problems with this deployment are that data is being stored in the pod's local storage, which means that if the pod is deleted all the data is lost.
 Obviously not ideal for a database.

 The other large issue is that the 'secret' password is in clear text in the yaml file which is committed to version control.